 Do not fear if you cannot get your ticket in advance.
 Just allow extra time in line to purchase a ticket and go during the off-times for smaller lines.

-There are a number of guided tours you can choose from.
-I’ve provided you some options below to get you started.
+Here are a number of guided tours you can choose from to get you started.

 Dining Around the Eiffel Tower

 Didn’t dine at the Eiffel Tower?
 Not to worry.
 This is Paris and bistros and cafes abound nearby.
 Try some of these Parisian dining options when your feet are firmly on the ground.

 The Eiffel Tower lights up when the sun goes down.

 Starting at the top of the hour, the Eiffel Tower performs its spectacular, twinkly light show that lasts 5 minutes.

 The Eiffel Tower is in the 7th arrondissement.
 As long as you are within view of the tower in this arrondissement, or in the surrounding 7th, 8th, 14th, 15th, or 16th arrondissements, you should still have a lovely view of the light show.

 I would love to hear if this helps you plan your Eiffel Tower visit in Paris.
 Post me your thoughts or questions in the Comments section below.
 Thank you!